Flag of convenience: Port state control

+Both Paris and Tokyo MoU-s maintain blacklists of low performing flags, but there are FOC and non-FOC registries among them.

+Panama has a policy to reduce PSC detentions and to improve performance on Panamanian vessels.

 The effectiveness of the port state control regime in correcting deficiencies is mitigated in some part by the practice of flag-hopping, in which shipowners and operators will rename their ships and acquire new vessel registrations in other jurisdictions in order to avoid detection and reduce the likelihood of being selected for port state control inspections.